Jennifer Lopez Suffered An Awkward Wardrobe Malfunction While Dancing In A High-Slit Dress

 Jennifer Lopez suffered a pretty embarrassing wardrobe malfunction while dancing in a dress with a high slit during a recent appearance on The Ellen DeGeneres Show.
-Per Metro, the singer and actress showed off a little more than she meant to while showing off her moves on the daytime talk show this week, accidentally flashing her nude colored spanx to the world under her short blue dress as she moved.
+Per Metro, the singer and actress showed off a little more than she meant to while showing off her moves on the daytime talk show this week, accidentally flashing her nude-colored Spanx to the world under her short blue dress as she moved.

 The site reported that Jennifer’s wardrobe malfunction went down after Jennifer stood up to show Ellen her dance moves while appearing on the show alongside co-stars Derek Hough, NeYo, and Jenna Dewan to promote the new season of their NBC dance competition series World of Dance.

-As Lopez strut her stuff on the stage, her blue wrap dress revealed a little more than she was expecting, exposing her full spanx shaping underwear to the world which stretched down over her thigh.
+As Lopez strut her stuff on the stage, her blue wrap dress revealed a little more than she was expecting, exposing her full Spanx shaping underwear to the world which stretched down over her thigh.

-Though the moment was probably just a little embarrassing for JLo, there’s no doubting that the mom of two handled the wardrobe malfunction like a pro as she made a joke about showing off her spanx to the world.
+Though the moment was probably just a little embarrassing for JLo, there’s no doubting that the mom of two handled the wardrobe malfunction like a pro as she made a joke about showing off her Spanx to the world.

 As reported by Daily Mail, Lopez shouted “Oh no, my Spanx!” as the audience cheered before she then readjusted her dress and her shapewear and carried on with her dance.